mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

     - This workspace should be dynamically rebinned - i.e. the number of bins within the view limits along each axis should be preserved when zooming.

 3. Change the number of bins along one of the viewing axes (easier to pick a small number e.g. 2)
-4. Change the integration width along the non-viewed axes.
+4. Change the integration-width/slice-thickness (spinbox to the left of the word `thick`) along the non-viewed axes.

     - Increasing the width should improve the stats on the uniform background and the color limit should increase (event counts are summed not averaged).